aebergl/MatSurv/README.md

   'EventDefinition' can be used to define other types of events

 * 'GroupVar' is a vector or cell array defining the different groups.
-  If it is a continues variable median cut will be used as a default.
+  If 'GroupVar' is a continues variable, median cut will be used as a default.

 OUTPUTS:
 * p       : log rank p-value